rmupap/rmupap.github.io/_includes/prerequisite-courses-build.md

 | **Genetics or Cellular Biology**[^4]                     | While not mandatory, taking at least one of these courses is highly recommended.                                 | 3-4              |
 | **Organic Chemistry or Biochemistry**[^5]                | While not mandatory, taking at least one of these courses is highly recommended.                                 | 3-4              |

-[^1]: earning a grade of "B⎯" does not qualify as a "B"
+[^1]: earning a grade of B- does not qualify as a B
 [^2]: a two-semester combined human anatomy and physiology course series is acceptable
 [^3]: a two-semester combined human anatomy and physiology course series is acceptable
 [^4]: though not mandatory, application scoring will improve with successful completion and high performance--more importantly, these courses help better prepare students for the rigors of PA program coursework